AshitMilne/Planet-III/semper-idem/Acts.md

 ### Part 2: The Sustaining Stage (Ages 30-60)

 This is the "sustaining" phase with a **feminine bias** towards nurturing and stability.
 The focus shifts from broad exploration to deepening your roots and cultivating what you have built.
+Moon - Open to the right 'Black Whole Sun' to create a 'third' with combined vision of energies

 - **Financial Priority:** Sustaining and securing wealth.
 The focus is on long-term investments, building a family, and ensuring a stable future.
 - **Backlog of Activities & Priorities:**